Paros and Antiparos (and the Rabbit)

 kind of appropriate for these times.

 So back to our trip around the island.
 Yannis, another of the owners of the hotel, gave us a map and circled some of the places we should visit.
 The closest was Lefkas, a traditional Cycladic style village in the middle of the island.
-We arrived

 there at the same time as a bus load of French tourists.
 Yes it was a very attractive village with a nice street of interesting shops, a bakery with excellent spanakopita; more like a sesame kolouri filled with spinach and feta.
 But it was impossible to take a photo without at least two French people in it.
 They were creating traffic jams in the narrow streets, stopping to photograph cute kittens, white churches, each other and anybody within range.
 They even had a guide giving a running commentary on what they